 Through the courtyard, the visitors got into another part of the exhibition pavilion, where immersive experiences were organized.
 The technologies presented at the congress were the works of famous contemporary artists, young start-ups, experimental works of students and big companies.

 Perhaps, the talk of Teamlab attracted the most attention of the audience.
 A young group of artists, who became famous thank to the opening of their own museum in Tokyo in 2018, now has great success all over the world.
 The conversation with the artist Noriko Taniguchi was held by Honor Harger, the director of the ArtScience Museum in Singapore.
 It was interesting to find out that many installations of Teamlab were first exhibited in the Singapore Museum long before the opening of their own museum in Tokyo.
-For this reason Honor was well acquainted with the works of Japanese artists and held the conversation easily and with great enthusiasm.
+For this reason, Honor was well acquainted with the works of Japanese artists and held the conversation easily and with great enthusiasm.

-In her speech Japanese actress Noriko told about the company’s trajectory and the concept of some works.
+In her speech, Japanese artist Noriko told about the company’s trajectory and the concept of some works.
 Teamlab team employs 500 specialists from many professional fields: engineers, mathematicians, scientists, artists, architects.
 This reflects the multiplicity and complexity of their creative works.
 Most of their works are based on immersive video projections, which are exhibited both in the halls of museums and in the open air, in ancient castles and forgotten parks.
-The main keynote is nature, its transience, constant variability and infinity.
+The main keynote is nature, its transience, constant variability, and infinity.
 Many installations are interactive, constantly changing and reacting to the movements of visitors.
 Their works are remembered for their uniqueness and emotional resonance, which delights the visitors.

 Since recently I have visited their museum in Japan, I can say from my personal experience that the perception of the installation, when hundreds of visitors surround you, is very different from the artist’s described idea.
 Many important details are difficult to grasp because of the large number of external stimulus.
 When Noriko mentioned the mobile application, which, according to the artist, should be interactive and should regulate the lighting of the installation, I remembered how I tried to use it in the museum, but it did not work.
 As I have already written, the art installation of LED bulbs started automatically, according to the program, without any participation of the visitors.
-Therefore, although the works of artists have great creative potential, in reality these experiences are created for the consumption of large masses of people.
+Therefore, although the works of artists have great creative potential, in reality, these experiences are created for the consumption of large masses of people.
 That causes that the initially deep artistic idea is greatly simplified and often perceived as a simple visual show.

 The meaning of one of the most widely discussed terms of innovation became the topic for discussion of the round table Innovations in the corporate media environment.
 In my opinion, the question is relevant for many professional fields and is particularly important for the museum sector.
 The introduction of the Internet has led many well-known media companies, including The Guardian, to a deep crisis.
 It was the development and application of innovative approaches that allowed the media to remain in demand.

 Caterina Preti, who is responsible for training the companies’ leaders on innovative strategies in Turner International/Warner Media, shared some important tips.
 The first principle is to think big, to think in bold.
 Think beyond the mission and vision of the company.
 Second, feel comfortable without a clear understanding of where you are going and how you will get there.
 The next tip is to accept failures as an integral part of the learning process.
 But this does not mean that you need to wait for failures and do nothing.
 Try to foresee them.
 Ask yourself why this idea may fail, and then do your best to avoid it.
-And the last recommendation, primarily addressed to the managers of the companies.
+And the last recommendation primarily addressed to the managers of the companies.
 Stop constantly telling people what to do.
 If you constantly tell people what to do, they will not experiment, feel, try and learn something new.
 Do not give clear directions.
-Give the employees freedom to find solutions themselves.
+Give the employees the freedom to find solutions themselves.

 Today we live in a time when changes occur very quickly.
 This is the best time for those who learn fast and the worst for those who move slowly.
 The speed of changes is so accelerated that what has been created today may be unnecessary tomorrow.
-Therefore, according to Caterina, the innovative programs should be applied at all levels of the company.
+Therefore, according to Caterina, innovative programs should be applied at all levels of the company.
 It is not enough to have a separate team.
-The group needs to be recruited from the employees from different departments, and the most importantly, from different levels.
+The group needs to be recruited from the employees from different departments, and most importantly, from different levels.
 This will allow to find and develop innovations in all directions.
 The criteria for recruitment to the teams are enthusiasm, open thinking, as well as balance and a variety of different profiles.

 An interesting topic about the role of technologies in the processes of art was discussed at the round table Cafeteria of Creative Technologies.